sumitsbedre/fashionworld/README.md

 - strong internet connection wherever required

 ## Installation
+One should have the applications of XAMPP and a Code Editor

 Install the required Python libraries using `pip`:
 ```sh
 pip install flask flask_wtf wtforms bycrpt flask_mysql